conor-13/conor-13.github.io/_posts/2025-06-26-risk-in-machine-learning-and-life.md

 ---
 layout: post
-title: "Uncertainty and Risk in Machine Learning and Life"
+title: "Risk in Machine Learning and Life"
 date: 2025-06-25 06:30:00
 description: I discuss risk as a necessary input for high achievement in machine learning systems and human systems alike.
 tags: AI, Entrepreneurship